if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public override void Initialise(VRTK_InteractableObject currentGrabbdObject, VRTK_InteractGrab currentPrimaryGrabbingObject, VRTK_InteractGrab currentSecondaryGrabbingObject, Transform primaryGrabPoint, Transform secondaryGrabPoint)`

  * Parameters
-   * `VRTK_InteractableObject currentGrabbdObject` - The Interactable Object script for the object currently being grabbed by the primary controller.
+   * `VRTK_InteractableObject currentGrabbdObject` - The Interactable Object script for the object currently being grabbed by the primary grabbing object.
-   * `VRTK_InteractGrab currentPrimaryGrabbingObject` - The Interact Grab script for the object that is associated with the primary controller.
+   * `VRTK_InteractGrab currentPrimaryGrabbingObject` - The Interact Grab script for the object that is associated with the primary grabbing object.
-   * `VRTK_InteractGrab currentSecondaryGrabbingObject` - The Interact Grab script for the object that is associated with the secondary controller.
+   * `VRTK_InteractGrab currentSecondaryGrabbingObject` - The Interact Grab script for the object that is associated with the secondary grabbing object.
-   * `Transform primaryGrabPoint` - The point on the object where the primary controller initially grabbed the object.
+   * `Transform primaryGrabPoint` - The point on the Interactable Object where the primary Interact Grab initially grabbed the Interactable Object.
-   * `Transform secondaryGrabPoint` - The point on the object where the secondary controller initially grabbed the object.
+   * `Transform secondaryGrabPoint` - The point on the Interactable Object where the secondary Interact Grab initially grabbed the Interactable Object.
  * Returns
    * _none_